 As a consequence we are now using the terms Restorative Practice rather than Restorative Justice to include restorative work outside of the formal criminal justice system.

-The Current Restorative Practice Guidance is being amended to include the revised and update Restorative Assessment framework and will be available from summer 2019.
+The Current Restorative Practice Guidance is being amended to include the revised and update Restorative Assessment framework and will be available from spring 2020.